Yomguithereal/baobab/README.md

 bower install baobab
 ```

-The library (as a standalone) currently weights ~8ko gzipped.
+The library (as a standalone) currently weighs ~8kb gzipped.

 ## Usage